ez3r0sec/massmgmt/README.md

 # Description
 The massmgmt suite uses a series of bash and python scripts to maintain a desired state configuration on macOS endpoints.
-Massmgmt is configured to run on startup at a defined time each day using a launch daemon (org.massmgmt.plist).
+Massmgmt is configured to run on startup at a defined interval using a launch daemon (org.massmgmt.plist).
 Because the suite is built on multiple scripts, it is modular and easy for system administrators to maintain.
 The directory that scripts are stored in is /usr/local/massmgmt/bin.
 In addition to these scripts there are plans for endpoint log analysis and security